APTrust/userguide/docs/registry/events.md

 * __Identifier Assignment__ - The object was assigned an identifier.
 APTrust object identifiers use the pattern `<institution.domain>/<object_name>`, where object_name is the name of the tarred bag, minus the .tar extension.
 For example, `test.edu/bag_of_photos`.

 * __Deletion__ - The object was deleted.
 This means that all of its component files were deleted.
-Pharos keeps a record of the object and all of its files after deletion, though it does not retain the files themselves.
+Registry keeps a record of the object and all of its files after deletion, though it does not retain the files themselves.

 ## File-Level Events

 APTrust records the following PREMIS events for the generic files that make up each intellectual object:

-* __Ingestion__ - The file has been copied to long-term preservation storage and its metadata has been saved in Pharos.
+* __Ingestion__ - The file has been copied to long-term preservation storage and its metadata has been saved in Registry.

 * __Identifier Assignment__ - The file has been assigned an APTrust identifier, in the form `<object_identifier>/<file_relative_path>`, where file_relative_path is the location of the file in the bag in which it was submitted.
 For example, if test.edu submits a bag called bag_of_photos, the payload file data/photo1.jpg would have the identifier `test.edu/bag_of_photos/data/photo1.jpg`.